Rock Rift Fire Observation Tower: History

+During the summer of 2025 the 97 stair treads and the six landings of the tower were replaced with rough sawn white oak lumber.
+When the steps are snow free, and weather conditions permit the tower may be climbed to just below the cab of the tower.
+Rehabilitation of the tower will continue during the summer of 2026.
+The rehabilitation was accomplished by the Town of Tompkins, The Forest Fire Lookout Association, other volunteers from the New York City Department of Environmental Protection, The Town of Tompkins Highway Department with support from Preservation League of New York State, Delaware County Board of Supervisors, The Tianaderrah Foundation / Robert L. Gipson and others.

 Trail

 The Finger Lakes Trail Conference constructed and maintains the trail to the Rock Rift Fire Tower.
 These trails cross private and New York City reservoir lands.
 The New York Department of Environmental Protection police patrol these areas and their regulations require permits to park in areas other than designated parking areas and hiking in areas other than designated public access trails.
 Portions of the trail cross private lands and are closed during big game season.

 Preservation

 Fire towers throughout the country are preserved and maintained for use in environmental conservation education, public outreach, and fire prevention education.
 These goals were always part of the mission of fire tower observers and their support network.
 The following quote is from the 1932 annual report of the NY Conservation Department.